Oboist Ray Still

 BD: Without mentioning specific names,

-are there any concertos or solos being written today that will take their
+are there any concertos or solos being written today that will take

-place alongside the Strauss and the Mozart?
+their place alongside the Strauss and the Mozart?

 Still: I really wouldn’t know because

 I’m not that interested.
 Don’t get me wrong...
-I am interested
+I am interested in

-and a very good violinist, Sharon Polifrone.
-She was excellent,
+a very good violinist, Sharon Polifrone.
+She was excellent, and

-and they played one of Blackwood’s sonatas for violin and piano.
+they played one of Blackwood’s sonatas for violin and piano.
 They

 also played an Ives sonata, a Beethoven sonata, and another piece at